leggo15/LunarMap/README.md

 **DataSource for the craters:**`<br>` https://www.openplanetary.org/opm-basemaps/opm-moon-basemap-v0-1 `<br>`
 We used this map to lay out the data for the craters.
 The process involved finding the location of each crater, selecting a point, and then determining the radius we wanted to assign to the point based on the size of the crater.
-(Post Exam we created FetchWikiCraterData.ipynb, a simple script to scrape wikipedia for crater data).
+(Post Exam we created FetchWikiCraterData.ipynb, a simple script to scrape wikipedia for crater data.
+We also moved the data directly to the repo instead of Heroku).

 **DataSource for the Mare data:**`<br>` https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1029/2000JE001244 `<br>`